openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 is notification that is sent from the server to the client to display text message in the output channel.

-Code snippet bellow shows how to send show message log notification:
+The code snippet below shows how to send show message log notification:

 .. code:: python